The Impact of Emerging Technology on Equipment

 Travelers Boiler & Machinery Claim professional

 Wind, solar and the use of biofuel-powered generators can all help businesses reduce their energy costs.
 However, they also come with new and different risks.
-A food processor who uses its waste as a biofuel might not have equipment operators and maintenance staff that are familiar with the risks associated with power generation equipment.
-For example, with biofuels, operators might not recognize the risks to machinery caused by lesser fuel quality, and the need for increased maintenance.
+A food processor who uses its waste as a biofuel might not have equipment operators and maintenance staff who are familiar with the risks associated with power generation equipment.
+For example, with biofuels, operators might not recognize the risks to machinery caused by lesser fuel quality and the need for increased maintenance.
 This can increase the likelihood of failure.
-To address these and associated risks, companies employing new technologies can develop a well thought out management of change program that educates key personnel on the challenges and risks that come with the new machinery and systems.
+To address these and associated risks, companies employing new technologies can develop a well-thought-out management of change program that educates key personnel on the challenges and risks that come with the new machinery and systems.

 One sophisticated piece of equipment, such as a robotic work cell, may have replaced three or four manual machines.
 In the past, if one manual machine failed, the operation of the remaining machines could be adjusted to minimize the effect on plant production.
 With newer and more complex machinery, companies need to understand the new downtimes and adjust their contingency plans to protect production and workflow.
 Business continuity planning is increasingly critical as companies embrace complex machinery that may perform multiple steps in a manufacturing process.